Ericsson CEO faces investor ire over handling of Iraq probe | Malay Mail

 Last week he told investors that he had instructed his staff to disclose the investigation to the authorities.
 The company replaced Chief Legal Officer Xavier Dedullen, who handled the settlement in 2019, earlier this month.

-Cevian, which owns just under 5 per cent of Ericsson shares, said it would have to vote against discharging board members of their liabilities because it did not have enough information to do otherwise.
-But it still plans to support their re-election.
+Cevian, which owns just under 5 per cent of Ericsson shares, had said it would have to vote against discharging board members of their liabilities because it did not have enough information to do otherwise, while it would support their re-election.

-“Cevian remains convinced of the strength and potential of Ericsson and its businesses,” it said.
-“Overall, we have confidence that the board and the CEO are capable of realizing that potential, and we will be voting for their re-election.” — Reuters
+Investor AB said it would vote in favour of discharging the board and it had full confidence in the board and CEO. ― Reuters